 Open the project in Unity Editor.
+Ignore undefined symbol errors.
 Go to the Unity Asset Store page to import Agora Video SDK.
 When importing the Agora Video SDK, unselect “demo” from the list since those file names are modified in the Github repo.
 Switch to iOS or Android platform and follow the README instruction on how to set up the build environment for AR Foundation.

 Open up the Main scene, and your project should look like this:

 You should fill your App ID into the field of the GameController object on this screen.
 You may then build the project for iOS or Android to run on device.
-Just like the previous chapter, you will need a mobile device to run as the broadcaster and another mobile or desktop device (include Unity Editor) to run as the audience.
+You will need a mobile device to run as the broadcaster and another mobile or desktop device (include Unity Editor) to run as the audience.